allinurl/goaccess/README.md

 ### Docker ###

-*NOTE*: The following example assumes you will store your GoAccess data below ``/srv/goaccess``, but you can use a different prefix if you like or if you run as non-root user.
+**Note**: The following example assumes you will store your GoAccess data below ``/srv/goaccess``, but you can use a different prefix if you like or if you run as non-root user.